fgrandel/meteor-versioning/README.md

 $ mrt add versioning
 ```

-The package requires Meteor 0.5.5 or later.

-NB: Currently the package relies on the "autopublish" package.
-We'll change that with the next release!

 Usage
 -----

-The package applies some magic to Meteor collections so they become versioned and transactional.

 See the following sample code which works both, on the client and server.
 The example is in CoffeeScript for better readability.